 The Agenda 2030 - ratified in 2015 at the United Nations, is an agenda designed to change the world, and is our best plan to ensuring a better future for all.
 It is based on 17 Sustainable Development Goals, by using these global goals as a roadmap, we can be the first generation to end extreme poverty, the decisive generation in the battle against climate change and the most determed generation to fight injustice and inequality.
 But there is much work to be done, and every year counts.

-The Aotearoa/New Zealand SDG Summit Series 2020-2021 is proudly co-hosted by the University of Canterbury and Lincoln University, with support from Christchurch City Council and Ara Institute of Canterbury.
-The summit series takes the overall theme of 'Pathways to (Urgent) Action' and aims to take Aotearoa on a journey from an individual understanding of the SDGs to achieving urgent, collective action.
+In September 2021, the University of Canterbury and Lincoln University co-hosted the 2021 Aotearoa Virtual SDG Summit, themed 'Collaboration for Systemic Change'.
+The summit series took the overall theme of 'Pathways to (Urgent) Action' and aimed to take Aotearoa on a journey from an individual understanding of the SDGs to achieving urgent, collective action.

 Acclaimed Oxford philosopher Professor Sophie Grace Chappell, who is currently an Erskine Fellow at the University of ...